shipcod3/IRC-Bot-Hunters/README.md

 # Inspiration
 - MalwareMustDie!

-# Request for Metasploit Module?
+# Request for Metasploit Modules?
 Want an IRC bot pwned or you have an exploit for an IRC bot that you want to be ported to msf?
 Contact me at shipcodez@gmail.com

 I am always open for suggestions and new modules as long as you give me details and analysis of a new IRC bot in the wild.
 Save the world from cavities!!!